ADF Aircraft Serial Numbers

 Departed Amberley by road for Point Cook 24/05/2011.

-Currently on display at RAAF Museum, Point Cook.
+Currently in store at RAAF Museum, Point Cook.

 A8-126 D1-2 RF-111C First Flight 13/07/68